|Typical Bank fee||£2,600||£7,200||£16,200|

 Problems arise during DIY probate when the applicant has not carried out sufficient research and reading in order to make a quality application.
 Probate is not just a case of filling in the forms but requires an understanding of the forms aims and how you can achieve the best result for your beneficiaries.

 The steps detailed on this page are designed to give you a broad understanding.
 They should not be considered a guide to obtaining your own probate.
 The reason for this is that every estate differs and without a full understanding of the specific estate in question its difficult to be exact.

-If you are dealing with an estate that may have an inheritance tax liability you should always seek the advice of professional.
-There may be ways to minimize the tax payed and other savings you may not be aware of and how you can implement them.
+If you are dealing with an estate that may have an inheritance tax liability you should always seek the advice of a professional.
+There may be ways to minimize the tax paid and other savings you may not be aware of and how you can implement them.

 It is also worth noting that in the case of a DIY probate application for an estate that looks like it could require an IHT payment the district valuer will in all likelihood request professional valuations of the assets.
 Part of the probate process includes completing a tax return for all estates and you are legally responsible for the accuracy of that return.

 DIY Executors should look at our executor support pages for more information about the right of and dealing with beneficiaries.

 Need help?
 Give us a call on 0800 731 8722

 Obtain the original Will and identify the Executor(s).
 It is essential the original Will is located as it is almost impossible to get probate with just a copy.
 The Executor(s) of the Will should be identified as soon as possible as it is their responsibility to handle probate.

 Notify in writing any interested parties of the deceased’s death.e.g. employer, social services, financial institutions, utility companies and insurance companies.
 This should be done in writing, enclosing an official copy of the death certificate, as soon as possible after the death has occurred.